 Both the laparoscopic and robotic partial nephrectomy are minimally invasive surgeries.
 Robotic partial nephrectomies, however, have some important benefits over laparoscopic and open surgery:

 - Low blood loss

 - Greater chance of preserving the kidney, in certain cancer operations

 - Fewer surgical complications

-Dr. Ali Sarram, a board-certified urologist, was one of the first urologists in Denver to perform a partial nephrectomy using the da Vinci® Robotic Surgery System back in 2005.
+Dr. Ali Sarram, a board-certified urologist, was one of the first urologists in Denver to perform a partial nephrectomy using robotic-assisted surgery back in 2005.
 He has extensive experience in using the surgical robot to remove complex renal masses, and he has performed more than 100 partial nephrectomies using minimally invasive techniques.

 "Using robotic technology, I have been able to do some complicated surgeries in patients who would have otherwise lost their kidneys," explains Dr. Sarram.